 Ginger has been used in Chinese, Japanese, and Indian medicine for hundreds of years.
 The roots and underground stems are the basis for powders, extracts, tinctures, capsules, and oils.
 The claims are that ginger decreases arthritis joint pain and inflammation.

 There is little scientific evidence to support ginger for arthritis.
 But a 2008 study in the British journal Food and Chemical Toxicology showed that ginger acts as an anti-inflammatory, along with many other positive qualities.
 At least two additional studies have found similar effects in ginger extract.
 It is possible that dried ginger, such as the powdered spice or ginger capsules, is a more effective anti-inflammatory than fresh ginger.

-People on blood thinners should use caution when taking turmeric as animal studies indicate it may increase the risk of bleeding.
-It may also cause stomachache.
+People on blood thinners or undergoing surgery should use caution when taking ginger as one study suggested it may increase the risk of bleeding.